Distributional Linguistics Lab

 We employ quantitative methods (mostly Bayesian) to model language and trait evolution and experimental methods (mostly EEG and eye-tracking but also artificial language learning) to probe mechanistic constraints.
 We rely extensively on data gathered in fieldwork worldwide and integrated into high-resolution typological databases.

 Within the department our lab collaborates with the Indo-European and Southeast Asia groups on phylogenetic, phylogeographical, and areal research questions.
 With the Language Development Lab we cooperate on constraints rooted in learning mechanisms and learnability requirements.
-With the Comparative Communication and Communication group we work on the evolutionary basis of constraints.
+With the Comparative Communication and Cognition group we work on the evolutionary basis of constraints.